dask/dask-cloudprovider/doc/source/index.rst

 1. Jupyter link to a Jupyter Lab instance running on the headnode.
 2. Dask Dashboard link.

+You can stop the cluster with `amlcluster.close()`.
+The cluster will automatically spin down if unused for 20 minutes by default.
+Alternatively, you can delete the Azure ML Compute Target or cancel the Run to stop the cluster.

 .. toctree::
    :maxdepth: 3